AndreRudolph/impulsephp-doc/docs/client/assets.md

 <h5><a id="javascript">Javascript</a></h5>

-Once the framework has been successfully initialized,
+Once the framework has been successfully initialized, a couple of javascript files have been automatically generated in the assets/ directory.

+<h6><a id="app-js">app.js</a></h6>

 As a foreword, every client implementation of components should extend the <span class="code-hint">AbstractComponent</span> class.
 This ensures a correct setup and lifecycle for that component.
 Please only do not extend the class if you absolutely know what you need to do.